-Food intolerance can be determined by a simple blood test.
-This method of testing identifies foods which are not well digested or metabolized in a particular body.
+Food intolerance can be determined by a simple blood sample.
+This method identifies foods which are not well digested or metabolized in a particular body.
 These foods are a source of maldigestion, intestinal toxemia, dysbiosis, and chronic irritation to body tissues.
 Dr. Wendy Wells is one of the only physicians that uses this method of treating food sensitivities in Scottsdale and food sensitivities in Phoenix.

 What are the symptoms of food intolerance?